What are micro videos or gifs?

 The exact definition of a micro-video varies, with the strictest definition setting a cap at 15 seconds, while others consider anything less than five minutes to be ‘micro’.

-What everyone will agree on is that they cater to our micro attention spans as we browse social feeds, seeking a quick fix of entertainment.
+What everyone will agree on is that this type of social video caters to our micro attention spans as we browse social feeds, seeking a quick fix of entertainment.

-Statistics show how quickly video view rates drop after the first few seconds.
+Statistics show how quickly social video view rates drop after the first few seconds.

 But before we start decrying how little time that leaves to develop our messages, let’s consider that we might do ourselves a favour by getting to the point quickly: when trying to put things simply, we often discover that less is more.

-As a rule of thumb, your videos should be as short as you can possible make them without losing the message.
+As a rule of thumb, your videos should be as short as you can possibly make them without losing the message.

-If you are creating a pre-roll ad for YouTube or an Instagram story for example, they are in fact the only available option as 15 or 30 seconds maximum lengths are mandatory for these formats.
+When you are creating pre-roll ads for YouTube or Instagram video ads, for example, they are in fact the only available option, as maximum lengths of just a few seconds are mandatory for these formats.

 We may not realise it but most of us see dozens of micro-videos every day, even without intensive social media use: we receive them in WhatsApp groups; we see them on large multimedia screens as we wait for the metro; we wait out ‘unskippable ads’ before getting to our selected YouTube content.

-What you will best remember about them is their essence: a punchline, or its visual equivalent.
+What you will best remember about these micro-videos is their essence: a punchline, or its visual equivalent.